 All issues involving water or moisture should be resolved prior to the installation of Garrison Collection hardwood flooring.
 In fact, for any new construction or remodeling project, pre-finished hardwood flooring should be one of the last items installed.
-As a general rule, the jobsite should be monitored for consistent, normal room temperature between 60° and 80°F and relative humidity between 30% and 50% and acclimate as necessary.
+As a general rule, the jobsite should be monitored for consistent, normal room temperature between 60° and 80° F and relative humidity between 30% and 50% and acclimate as necessary.
 Failure to maintain proper temperature and humidity levels may cause damage to your Garrison Collection hardwood floor.
-Such damage would not be covered under the Garrison Collection limited warranty.
-Garrison Collection hardwood flooring must not be stored directly on concrete or near outside walls.
-It is not recommended to install Garrison Collection oiled hardwood flooring in areas subject to repeated moisture, such as bathrooms, laundry rooms, or kitchens.
+Such damage would not be covered under Garrison Collection limited warranty.
+Garrison Collection hardwood floors must not be stored directly on concrete or near outside walls.
+It is not recommended to install Garrison Collection hardwood flooring in areas subject to repeated moisture, such as bathrooms or laundry rooms.

-Garrison Collection hardwood floors are recommended for interior and residential installations, on grade, above grade, and also below grade applications.
-If installing your hardwood flooring below grade, such as a basement, a floating installation is recommended along with proper consideration for possible moisture issues, including the use of a fully warranted moisture barrier between the subfloor and Garrison Collection hardwood flooring product.
+Garrison Collection hardwood floors are recommended for interior and residential on grade or above grade applications.
+If installing your hardwood flooring below grade, such as a basement, a floating installation is recommended along with proper consideration for possible moisture issues, including the use of a fully warranted moisture barrier between the subfloor and the Garrison Collection hardwood floor product.